pacs-course/pacs-examples/Examples/src/IntegerOverflow/README.md

     }
 ```

-**Note** To avoid this hassle often people use `int` instead of `unsigned int` even when the integer should never be negative.
+**Note** To avoid this hassle often people use `int` instead of `unsigned int` even when the integer should never go negative.
 However, remember that
 maximum value of an `int` is half that of an `unsigned int`.
-Often it does not matter, but if you need big integers...
+Often it doesn't matter, but it may if you need big integers...

 ## What do I learn here?##
 - That computer algebra is not equal to ordinary algebra, even for integers.
+You just have to be careful.